Over 15 years as North America's leading renewable energy executive search and staffing firm.

 Our team of recruiters are based across North America, and are connected with all the top players and most exciting start-ups in the renewable market.

-Our recruiters are recognized as thought leaders in hiring trends, and have presented at RE+/Solar Power International, Solar Business Festival, Wall Street Green Summit, Midwest Solar Expo, New York Energy Week, Columbia University School of International and Public Affairs, Young Professionals of Energy, CanWEA Operations & Maintenance, Global Petroleum Show, SEEDS Symposium, and WRISE.
+Our recruiters are recognized as thought leaders in hiring trends, and have presented at RE+/Solar Power International, Solar Business Festival, Wall Street Green Summit, Midwest Solar Expo, New York Energy Week, Columbia University School of International and Public Affairs, Young Professionals of Energy, CanREA, Global Petroleum Show, SEEDS Symposium, and WRISE.

 Learn more about our team